 Jason Schuller with a nice and clean technique for showing Flickr photos in a WordPress theme without any third-party code.
 It uses the native fetch_feed() SimplePie stuff that ships with WordPress and a helper class.
-Note (404 link removed 2012/07/31)

 Everyone who has been using WordPress for any length of time should be familiar with the good ol’

---more--> tag.
+--> tag.
 When you are writing a post, inserting the

---more--> tag within the post text will create an excerpt out of any text/markup that precedes it.
+--> tag within the post text will create an excerpt out of any text/markup that precedes it.
 The post will then show the default “more...” link that readers may click to view the entire post.
 When the

-more tag is used, the post’s excerpt will be displayed on all non-single views, such as category, tag, and archive views; the entire post content will only be displayed when the single-post view is displayed.
+more tag is used, the post’s excerpt will be displayed on all non-single views, such as category, tag, and archive views; the entire post content will only be displayed on single-post views.
 Let's look at a quick example..